Program and Process

 Waiting Child: Every month, the Bulgarian accredited agencies send files of older children and children with special needs, including sibling groups, to be represented on our Photolisting.
 Before a family can receive detailed information on a waiting child, they must first provide a current approved home study.
 Once families request a match with a child on the Photolisting, they have 9 months to prepare and submit their home study and immigration approval to the Ministry of Justice to receive their official match.

 Referral: Families do not have to identify an available child on the Photolisting to adopt from Bulgaria.
 Families awaiting a referral will complete their home study and dossier, which will be registered with the Ministry of Justice.
 The timeline for receiving a referral will vary depending on the family’s preferences for their child’s age and range of special needs.
 Every family who is awaiting a referral can at any point identify a child from the Waiting Child Photolisting with whom they wish to be matched.

 Numerous orphanages in Bulgaria work to arrange international adoptions for children 18 months and older.
 Children live in orphanages, centers of familial type for small numbers of children (up to 15), and in foster families.

 The Ministry of Justice is the central adoption authority in Bulgaria.
 Carolina Adoption Services regularly receives files of waiting children from our in-country partners.
-We advocate for these children through our Waiting Child Photolisting.

 About the Country